pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       Select a connection from defined connections.

       Selects a connection from the persistently stored set of named connections if NAME exists in the store.
-The name argument is optional.
-If not supplied, a list of connections from the connections definition file is presented with a prompt for the user to select a name
+The NAME argument is optional.
+If NAME not supplied, a list of connections from the connections definition file is presented with a prompt for the user to select a NAME.

+      Select state is not persistent.

       Examples: